The Top 20 Best UK Industries in 2021

 Some key industries

 What are the major UK Industries?
-The service sector is the largest sector in the whole UK according to the UK Office for National Statistics.
+The services industry is the largest sector in the whole UK according to the UK Office for National Statistics.
 It amounts to three-quarters of the Gross domestic product.

 Within the UK manufacturing sector, the food products division is the largest, yet it boasted a decrease in sales of 0.9 billion British Pounds in 2019 from 2018.